sara-nl/spiderdocs/source/Pages/maintenance_instructions.rst

 **Known issues**

 - CentOS 8 does not provide to users a python interpreter, only python3.
 If you still use python2 in your code, you may want to consider decommissioning your old environment in favor of python3 or use conda or Singularity containers to create an execution environment tailored to your preferred python version.
 - The grid software stack including proxy authentication is not available on the upgraded nodes.
-We are working on a solution.
+We are working on a solution. -> SOLVED
 - The ``TMPDIR`` variable is not available on the upgraded nodes.
 We are working on a solution. -> SOLVED

 **Feedback**